<Swipe through & see who’s who!>

 Jay Cox

-Efficient 5-Minute Hive Inspections: A Practical Beekeeping Guide - Learn how to conduct quick and effective 5-minute hive inspections while covering all the essentials: identifying eggs, larvae, and pupae; checking brood chamber space; and spotting swarm cells.
+Topic: Efficient 5-Minute Hive Inspections: A Practical Beekeeping Guide - Learn how to conduct quick and effective 5-minute hive inspections while covering all the essentials: identifying eggs, larvae, and pupae; checking brood chamber space; and spotting swarm cells.
 This session also includes demonstrations on the oxalic acid dribble method, queen marking, making hive splits, adding honey supers, and using a queen excluder.
 We'll wrap up with tips on taking clear, useful notes right on the hive lid.
 Perfect for beekeepers looking to save time while staying thorough.

 Jay is an experienced beekeeper and dedicated advocate for sustainable apiculture, He has been actively involved in West Virginia's beekeeping community for over a decade.
-With a strong commitment to educating others about the importance of pollinators and promoting best practices in hive management, [Name] contributes valuable insights and resources to support both new and seasoned beekeepers.
+With a strong commitment to educating others about the importance of pollinators and promoting best practices in hive management, Jay contributes valuable insights and resources to support both new and seasoned beekeepers.
 Their work emphasizes environmental stewardship and the vital role bees play in local ecosystems.

 Qualifications: